 - Unproductive: You will have to break and cram them into a bin or roll-off dumpster.
 Since you will have to abandon your regular duties to do all that, it will result in a loss of productivity.

 - Loss of Money: It’s expensive.
 It may cost up to $200 to pick up and remove 10-20 pallets in a large dumpster rental, which is way more compared to $3 per pallet when you use a pallet collection service like Jetpallets.

 How can I get rid of wood pallets for free?

 For some reason, you may be unable to sell some or even all of your pallets, especially if they are broken.
 So, where do you take a truckload of pallets that you are unable to sell?
-You may decide that the best way is to get rid of your wooden pallets for free in such a situation.
-The best way to do it is through a haul-away service.
+The best way to get rid of your wooden pallets is to give them away for free – and the best way to do this is through a haul-away service.

 Here are some of the pallet manufacturers that provide pickup services for pallets in unusable condition.